adaptris/interlok-docs-legacy/pages/cookbook/cookbook-http-server.md

 ## JettyRoutingService

-[jetty-routing-service][] allows you to listen on a wildcard URI, and based on the HTTP method / URI pattern, route messages within a [branching-service-collection][].
-So, if we have a consumer that is configured to listen on `/contacts/*`.
-Based on the HTTP method, and the pattern, you need to have different behaviour, simulating a simplified CRUD api.
-The simplest way to visualize this is to have an example.
+[jetty-routing-service][] (3.6.4+) allows you to listen on a wildcard URI, and based on the HTTP method / URI pattern, route messages within a [branching-service-collection][].
+So, if we have a consumer that is configured to listen on `/contacts/*` and based on the HTTP method, and the pattern, we want to have different behaviour, simulating a simplified CRUD api.
+This type of configuration is simplified using [jetty-routing-service][] which would previously have been possible using [embedded-scripting-service][] or similar.

 ```xml
 <branching-service-collection>